 Meanwhile, the BIVITEC flip flow screen uses a unique dual-vibratory screening process to transfer high-acceleration forces to the feed material.
-Ideal for separating fines from auto shredder fluff, the BIVITEC rounds out a complete solution to your metal sizing needs.
+Ideal for separating fines from auto shredder fluff, the BIVITEC rounds out a complete solution to your scrap metal processing and sizing needs.

 Request a quote online for more information or call 717-656-2131 to speak with our sales team and learn more about AEI’s screening solutions.